Month 10, Week 2

-She's not "being bad."
-She's trying to figure out what the limits are in this world of hers, and she learns through exploration and interaction with that world.
+They are not "being bad."
+They are trying to figure out what the limits are in this world of theirs, and they learn through exploration and interaction with that world.

-Instead of getting frustrated, set her up for success:
+Instead of getting frustrated, set them up for success:

 - Don't expect a 10-month-old to resist temptation.
-Instead, put tantalizing but forbidden items out of her reach, and offer safe places to explore, like her kitchen cupboard with plastic spoons, cups, and bowls.
+Instead, put tantalizing but forbidden items out of their reach, and offer safe places to explore, like their kitchen cupboard with plastic spoons, cups, and bowls.

 - Try not to say no all the time.
-Instead, pull her away from the radiator with "Hot!
+Instead, pull them away from the radiator with "Hot!
 Owie!" and a dramatic face.

-- When she grabs at your coffee cup, say "Mama's cup," then hand her her own sippy and say, "Olivia's cup!"
+- When they grab at your coffee cup, say "Mama's cup," then hand them their own sippy and say, "Olivia's cup!"

-- Focus on what you want her to do rather than the no-nos.
+- Focus on what you want them to do rather than the no-nos.

 Month 10, Week 2 Tips

 - Teach your child's caregivers the words your child uses for important things like blanket or bottle.
-Does she sign?
+Do they sign?
 Make sure they know that.

 - Stick to a regular bedtime routine.
-Knowing she'll get her bath, then her pajamas, then her story and her song helps her understand her world and builds confidence.
+Knowing they'll get them bath, then their pajamas, then their story and their song helps them understand their world and builds confidence.

 - Use routines and games to make everyday activities, like a trip to the store, interesting and engaging for your little one.